2023

 • U.S. Mission Trips Announced

-On January 20, after chapel, Campus Pastor Huebner announced the United States mission trips for this summer.
-All students are welcome to apply, however, upperclassmen receive preference for selection.
-Applications, including the parent and student form and release of liability, are due Wednesday, January 25 at 3:00 p.m.
+One of the blessings of a WLHS education is the opportunity to support WELS missions at home and abroad.
+On January 13, after chapel, Campus Pastor Huebner ('99) announced the United States mission trips for this summer.
+All students are welcome to apply, however; upperclassmen receive preference for selection.
+Applications, including the parent and student form and release of liability, are due Wednesday, January 22, at 3:00 p.m.

 Read more for locations and tentative dates: